Do It Yourself Home Repairs

 All manner of things that break into pieces or come apart can be temporarily taped back together with duct tape until permanent repairs or replacements can be made - a cracked broom handle, cardboard storage boxes, exposed metal edges, eyeglasses, even a loose doorknob.

-You can hold it in the proper position with a piece of masking tape while the glue dries.
+You can hold it properly with masking tape while the glue dries.
 (Avoid putting these glued items in the dishwasher; hot water may melt the seals.)

-When working with something that has small parts during DIY home repairs, roll a piece of masking tape into a loop (sticky side out), and flatten it against your work surface.
+When working with something with small parts during DIY home repairs, roll a piece of masking tape into a loop (sticky side out) and flatten it against your work surface.

 Press the small items onto the tape to prevent them from rolling onto the floor and getting lost while during do it yourself home repairs.